Savings tip #1

 Apply for a prepaid credit card

-Get a Mastercard Prepaid, and you'll have all the advantages of a credit card plus complete control over your budget.
+Get a Prepaid Card, and you'll have all the advantages of a credit card plus complete control over your budget.
 And there's no risk of you going into debt.
 Simply load cash onto your prepaid card with UBS e-banking, the UBS Mobile Banking app, or a paying-in slip.
-You can use your UBS Mastercard Prepaid to pay without cash anywhere in the world, as well as to collect valuable KeyClub points that you can redeem at H&M, Intersport, Starbucks, IKEA, Zalando and many other partners.
+You can use your UBS Prepaid Card to pay without cash anywhere in the world, as well as to collect valuable KeyClub points that you can redeem at H&M, Intersport, Starbucks, IKEA, Zalando and many other partners.

 If you're 18 or older and meet the criteria for issue, you can also apply for UBS credit cards

 Long-term saving pays off – even if you don't yet have anything definite that you want to save for.
 With a standing order, you can build up reserves for a vacation, a major purchase, or any unexpected outgoings.
 Just set up the order and we'll deal with the rest.

 If you're a UBS client, it's easy to set up a free UBS savings account for a standing order.
 A savings account offers a higher rate of interest than your personal account.

 Alternatively, you can make use of the opportunities that the financial markets offer you and invest your money in a UBS investment fund account.
 This lets you can benefit from higher potential returns over the long term.